MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-processwire-custom-functionality.md

 ---
 tags: post
 layout: post
-title: Extend Twig with custom functionality
+title: Extend Twig with custom functionality for ProcessWire
 menu_title: "Twig integration: Custom functionality"
-description: How to customize and extend Twig with custom functionality for ProcessWire.
+description: Learn how to customize and extend Twig with custom functionality for ProcessWire.
 ---

 # How to extend Twig with custom functionality and connect with the ProcessWire API

 {% alert 'warning' %}

-Sidenote: This tutorial builds on the basic Twig integration for ProcessWire [detailed in the previous post](/twig-processwire-setup).
+This tutorial builds on the basic Twig integration for ProcessWire [detailed in the previous article](/twig-processwire-setup).

 {% endalert %}